CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 # Exercise 3: Connecting to Azure Arc Data Controller and deploying Azure Arc-enabled SQLMI business critical in Indirect connectivity mode

-In this exercise, You will be connecting to the pre-deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will also create an Azure Arc-enabled SQL Managed Instance business critical on top of a Azure Arc Data Controller with indirect connectivity mode .
+In this exercise, You will be connecting to the pre-deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will also create an Azure Arc-enabled SQL Managed Instance business critical on top of a Azure Arc Data Controller with indirect connectivity mode.

 ## Task 1: Connect to the Azure Arc data controller using Azure Data Studio.

 Let us now connect to the Azure Arc data controller using Azure Data Studio.

-In the environment provided, the Azure Arc Data controller is already deployed on to the Kubernetes Cluster.
+In the environment provided, the Azure Arc Data controller is already deployed on top of the Kubernetes Cluster.
 We are using **Indirect** connectivity mode for the Azure Arc-enabled data services environment to Azure.

    > ***Info***: There are multiple modes available to connect to Azure. if the Azure Arc-enabled data services are directly connected to Azure, users can use Azure Resource Manager APIs, the Azure CLI, and the Azure portal to operate the Azure Arc data services.
 The experience in directly connected mode is much like how you would use any other Azure service with provisioning/de-provisioning, scaling, configuring, and so on, all in the Azure portal.

    If you want to know more about this, refer to the [Connectivity Modes](https://docs.microsoft.com/en-us/azure/azure-arc/data/connectivity)

-1. Open **Windows PowerShell** from the Desktop and run the below command to delete the existing cluster context and create a new to connect with the Azure Arc Data controller Indirect connectivity mode.
+1. Open **Windows PowerShell** from the Desktop and run the below command to delete the existing cluster context and create a new one to connect with the Azure Arc Data controller Indirect connectivity mode.

    ```BASH
    Remove-Item C:\Users\arcadmin\.kube\config